training4developers/bootcamp_10162017/group-project.md

 ## Requirements

-The application must support all 3 workflows.
+The application must support 2 of 3 workflows.

 ### Workflow 1 - Register Voters